 This fall DAR will also inaugurate a good citizenship award for middle school students from grades six through eight.
 This award will be based on the student’s dependability, service, leadership and interest in family, school, community and nation.

 Program chairman Gloria Padach already issues awards to high school students for citizenship and history scholarship.
 To fund the expanding awards program, DAR is holding a raffle and will announce winners at the Farmers’ Market on Nov.
-12. Tickets can be purchased by writing to [email protected] include a weekend stay for six people at a luxury condo, jewelry, Sapphire Laguna meal, and tickets to South Coast Repertory.
+12. Tickets can be purchased by writing to [email protected].
+Prizes include a weekend stay for six people at a luxury condo, jewelry, Sapphire Laguna meal, and tickets to South Coast Repertory.
 For more information, see darlaguna.org.